Code-Institute-Submissions/michael-schumacher-career/README.md

 I am then requested to provide a username and password to submit changes.

-Subsequent commits follow the same path only that there is no need to create another remote for origin.
+Subsequent commits follow the same steps only that there is no need to create another remote for origin.
 All that is required is to type the command

 ### git push